HoRiiZeN/devops-roadmap-journal/journal/linux-basics.md

 - `export VAR=value` to create environment variables
 - `env` to list all environment variables

-Child shell inheritance test: Variables created in parent shell are available in bash subshells only when exported.
+Child shell inheritance test: Variables created in the parent shell are available in bash subshells only when exported.
 Non-exported variables stay inaccessible to child processes.

 The `set -o allexport` command automatically exports any new variables.